Development¶

 Usage examples:

-python3 prism_dev.py --script ./public/prism/scripts/example/prod_v0/prod_0.scr
+python prism_dev.py --script ./public/prism/scripts/example/prod_v0/prod_0.scr

 Notes about the command line development environment,